molmod/stacie/docs/source/properties/index.md

-# Applications
+# Properties

 CONCEPT:

-- Explain use cases of the algorithm.
+- Explain properties that are derived from the ACF Integral.
 - In each case: show the input to the ACF Integral and how to best represent it with NumPy arrays.
 - Concrete examples are not needed, just basic theory and some advice.